gr8pathik/jquery-texttyper/README.md

-	speed : 70, //Speed of typing text nextLineDelay : 400, //Wait for some time after one line is typed. startsFrom : 0, //Starting point of animation (Number of Characters) repeatAnimation : true, //Repeat the animation
+	speed : 70, //Speed of typing text nextLineDelay : 400, //Wait for some time after one line is typed. startsFrom : 0, //Starting point of animation (Number of Characters) repeatAnimation : false, //Repeat the animation
-	repeatDelay : 4000, //Delay between Repeat animation repeatTimes : 0, //How much time you want to repeat the animation (0 means infinite) cursorHtml : '<span class="typing">|</span>' //Html of cursor }
+	repeatDelay : 4000, //Delay between Repeat animation repeatTimes : 1, //How much time you want to repeat the animation (0 means infinite) cursorHtml : '<span class="typing">|</span>' //Html of cursor }
 ```